yaolu93/blogstore/content/note/codeteel.md

 lc stat
 lc config -a
-Login with your leetcode account        $ leetcode user -l Browse all questions                    $ leetcode list Choose one question                     $ leetcode show 1 -g -l cpp Coding it!
+Login with your leetcode account        $ leetcode user -l Login with your leetcode cookie        $ leetcode user -c

+Browse all questions                    $ leetcode list Choose one question                     $ leetcode show 1 -g -l cpp Coding it!